 București Street, Chișinău, Moldova.
 19th May 2019.

 The last days of spring brought about a wave of agitation.
-Hundreds of people gathered on the main artery in the city center with the occasion of this year’s Pride march.
+Hundreds of people gathered on the main artery in the city centre with the occasion of this year’s Pride march.
 As you take a turn on București street, what seems to be a monolithic wall of policemen prevents the eye from seeing what hides behind it.
 For those who did this before, being flanked by police officers and officials is no news.

 But for those who were here for the first time, experiencing the constant honking of cars, people whistling and shouting, the sound of the drums might constitute a definition of organized chaos.